-In order to pass EDUC 400, you must:
+In order to pass EDUC 400, you must pass the Capstone Student Teaching Evaluation including Professional Dispositions.
+Unsatisfactory performance on the final evaluation is:

-- 1. Pass the Capstone Student Teaching Evaluation.
-Unsatisfactory performance on the final evaluation is: - If a score of 2 is assigned to more than half of the indicators within one scoring cluster (including dispositions), the student will not pass the placement. - A score of 1 for any indicator (including dispositions) - 2.
-If you are completing your elementary placement you must post your completed edTPA to TaskStream by the assigned due date (Please see Course Requirements above).
+- If a score of 2 is assigned to more than half of the indicators within one scoring cluster (including dispositions), the student will not pass the placement. - A score of 1 for any indicator (including dispositions)